Tuesday, February 9, 2021

 AT THE SCAFFOLD

 The prisoner mounted the scaffold with a firm step, holding a crucifix in front of him in his right hand, supported by the left hand grasping the wrist.
 A small rosary attached to the crucifix, shook slightly, as he stood holding it.
 This was the only sign of nervousness he displayed.
 He continued praying fervently, until the last moment.
-The Shefiff asked him if he had anything to say why sentence should not be carried out now.
+The Sheriff asked him if he had anything to say why sentence should not be carried out now.
 He answered: "I have nothing to say."
 The Sheriff and jail wardens shook hands with him, and said-"Good bye, Dennis."
 The prisoner's hands and feet were then manacled, and a band strapped tightly about the chest.
-The priests then bade him faewell.
+The priests then bade him farewell.

 THE END - A HORRIBLE SPECTACLE

 The Sheriff drew the white cap over Donnelly's head, adjusted the noose, and, at 10:26, the drop fell.
-The doomed man struggled convulsiverly and presented a horrible spectacle.
+The doomed man struggled convulsively and presented a horrible spectacle.
 He drew himself up repeatedly, his shoulders worked, and his chest rose and fell, while the breath escaped from his lungs with a hissing, gasping sound that was almost a cry.
 This was repeated half a dozen times, and most fearful convulsions continued for about three minutes, gradually becoming less intense, and it was not until the expiration of eight minutes that the struggles finally ceased.
 At seven minutes after he dropped his pulse beat 142; at eight minutes 160; at nine, no pulse; at nine and a quarter the pulse beat again, 92 pulsations; at nine and at nine and a half it disappeared and at ten minutes the physicians pronounced him dead.
 The body was then given to the undertaker, who placed it in an ice box and delivered it to Donnelly's wife and brother, who will bury it this afternoon at Raven Run.

 THOMAS SANGER - DONNELLY'S VICTIM